mikemcbride/dotfiles/README.md

 - Battery Indicator (App Store)
 - Any fonts you want installed (grab Fonts folder from iCloud)

-### Theme

-The setup script installs iTerm2, which I use as a terminal emulator.
-This repo has an `iterm/profiles.json` file that you can import to load a bunch of themes.
-Vim theme is already set up with the process above.

 ### Browser Extensions

 Reinstall browser extensions.
 1Password, Vue and React dev tools, JSON formatter, etc.